To log in to the Microsoft Azure Portal, go to https://portal.azure.com.

 4. Emitting Azure Active Directory groups in the token (optional)

-If you wish to map groups from your Azure Active Directory (see also Creating roles and rights for single sign-on (SSO)), you must emit them in the token.
+If you wish to map groups from your Azure Active Directory (see also role assignment through your identity provider), you must emit them in the token.
 This is the only way to enable automatic role assignment in AEB applications.

 Proceed as follows to assign roles to the groups: